LOVEKINS CORPORATE SOCIAL RESPONSIBILITY

-Growing up in Darwin, Lovekins’ Founder + CEO Amanda Essery has developed a deep appreciation for the land and the knowledge of natural ingredients that the First People have generously passed down through generations.
-She has also witnessed firsthand the struggles and disadvantages Indigenous communities often face - social alienation, lack of resources, or family problems that lead to breaks in schooling and education.
+Growing up in Darwin, Lovekins’ Founder & CEO Amanda Essery has developed a deep appreciation for the land and the knowledge of natural ingredients that the First People have generously passed down through generations.
+She has also witnessed firsthand the struggles and disadvantages Aboriginal communities often face - social alienation, lack of resources, or family problems that lead to breaks in schooling and education.

 The purpose of our corporate social responsibility plan is never self-promotion — it is to give back to the world in an authentic, tangible way that we believe in.

-What we hope to achieve
+What we hope to achieve:

 We hope to make a difference in the lives of women and families and give back to the communities that have helped us become who we are today.
-We hope to leave the environment in a better way than we found it and lead the way in initiatives that contribute to sustainable changes.
+We hope to leave the environment in a better way than we found it, and lead the way in initiatives that contribute to sustainable changes.

-The causes we care about
+The causes we care about:

 • Health, safety and wellness of women, mothers and children